Dr Dominic Willmott

 Selected Works on Jury Decision Making

-• Willmott, D. & Hudspith, L. (Forthcoming - 2024).
+• Willmott, D. & Hudspith, L. (2024).
 Jury Trials and Rape Myth Bias: Examining the Research Evidence, Stakeholder Perspectives and Effective Solutions.
 In N. Monaghan (Eds.).
-Challenges in the Jury System: UK Juries in Comparative Perspective.
+Contemporary Challenges in the Jury System: A Comparative Perspective (pp. 167-188).
 London: Routledge.